smalos/nuBuilder4-Code-Library/globeadmin_set_column_widths/README.md

-## Globeadmin Helper: An easy way to set the Column Withs in a Browse Screen.
+## Globeadmin Helper: An easy way to set the Column Widths in a Browse Screen.

 It is relatively tedious to set the column widths in a browse screen.
 In principle, you guess the column width and then set the values.
 This helper provides an easier solution: Use the mouse to set the column widths, then call the dialog "Form Properties" and click on the link "Width".